 A couple of weeks ago I was talking to Peter Van Sabben from Startupbootcamp.
-Naturally the conversation turned to startups and one of the first things that he mentioned is that startups forget the importance of culture.
+Naturally, the conversation turned to startups, and one of the first things that he mentioned is that startups forget the importance of culture.
 I was not fully convinced by Peter but agreed that it was something that most startups are not concerned about in the early days.

 Don’t fuck up the culture

-After reading a blogpost by Brian Chesky about the culture at AirBnB, I understood what Peter Van Sabben was talking about.
+After reading a blog post by Brian Chesky about the culture at AirBnB, I understood what Peter Van Sabben was talking about.
 The reason for this was Peter Thiel, who had just invested $150m in the company and his single most important piece of advice was, “don’t fuck up the culture”.
 Brian Chesky sums up the importance of culture as follows: “Culture is the thing that will endure for 100 years, if you break the culture, you break the machine that creates your products”.

 Invest in people, not ideas

 This is also the reason that great investors never invest in the idea, but in the people behind it.
-Because one single idea doesn’t bring you success, it is the machine that creates a constant flow of ideas and great products that brings success.
+Because one single idea doesn’t bring you success, it is the machine that creates a constant flow of ideas and great products that bring success.
 It’s the machine that drives on a company’s culture that is defined by the founders.